leonplanken/robust-rail-evaluator/README.md

 **--path_plan** **"~/my_scenarion.json"** -specifies the path to the plan file e.g., `my_plan.json`

+**--departure_delay**: a certain amount of departure delay can be allowed - by default it is 0 (no departure delay is allowed)

 **--plan_type** **"Evaluator"** - plan follows a evaluator (robusst-rail-evaluator) plan format **--plan_type** **"Solver"** - plan follows a Solver plan format (plan was issued by robust-rail-solver)